orbeon/orbeon-forms-doc/Form-Builder:-Validation.md

 [SINCE Orbeon Forms 4.3]

 There can be more than one constraint applied to a given control.
 You add constraints with the `+` icon and remove them with the `-` icon.
-[SINCE Orbeon Forms 4.3]

 [SINCE Orbeon Forms 4.3]